ibm-cloud-docs/vmwaresolutions/archiref/solution/design_infrastructuremgmt.md

 Cornerstone to these solutions is automation.
 Automation reduces the complexity of deployment, drastically reduces deployment time, and ensures the VMware instance is deployed in a consistent manner.

-IBM CloudBuilder is an ephemeral {{site.data.keyword.cloud_notm}} VM virtual server instance (VSI) which works to start a new VMware instance and perform lifecycle management functions.
-It is deployed when overall vCenter Server instance management is required and is deleted when the process is complete.

-IBM CloudDriver is an ephemeral {{site.data.keyword.cloud_notm}} VM virtual server instance (VSI) which is deployed as needed for Day 2 operations such as adding hosts, clusters, or add-on services to your VMware instance.
+IBM CloudDriver is an ephemeral {{site.data.keyword.cloud_notm}} VM virtual server instance (VSI), which is deployed as needed for initial deployment and for Day 2 operations such as adding hosts, clusters, or add-on services to your VMware instance.
+CloudDriver is deleted when the all current processes are completed.

-The IBM CloudBuilder and IBM CloudDriver components are deployed only on the private network that connects to the IBM management plane over a private message queue.
+CloudDriver is deployed only on the private network that connects to the IBM management plane over a private message queue.
 They are IBM developed components, are not user accessible, and have the following attributes and functions:
 * Deployment and configuration of the vCenter Server instance within the user account.
 * Add and remove hosts from the vCenter Server clusters.
 * Add and remove clusters from vCenter Server instances.